baselm/ieee-demo/README.md

 Please see the original post and work in this github page https://github.com/stefanprodan/swarmprom
-This repo is an experiment for research work in Self Adapting µServices Architecture
-# Thanks to Stefan Prodan
+This repo is an experiment for research work in Self Adapting µServices Architecture Thanks to Stefan Prodan for his inspiring work